Is AMP Global legit?

 Broker management transparency

-AMP Global has not made their management structure public, which can leave you with a sense of lack considering the broker's transparency and reliability.
+AMP Global has not made their management structure public, which can leave you with a sense of lack considering the broker's transparency and legitimacy.

 Broker is audited by the Big Four

-AMP Global is not audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY), which is not necessarily an issue, however it would guarantee another layer of reliability.
+AMP Global is not audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY), which is not necessarily an issue, however it would guarantee another layer of legitimacy.

 Now that we have gone through the most frequent and - as we think - most important legitimacy aspects of AMP Global, we hope that you feel armed enough with information for your future decision.
 In case you're still unsure, use our broker finder and meet the best online broker that suits your needs.